 Clean Your Home’s Air Ducts to Improve the Air You Breathe

-Breathing in your Idaho home might be hazardous to your health.
+Breathing in your Idaho home might be hazardous to your health due to your air ducts.

 If you ventilate your home, control its humidity, and maintain its air ducts, you are well on your way to enjoying good indoor air quality (IAQ) in your home.